WorldStrides Professional Development

 Education is at the heart of what we do at WorldStrides and that not only extends to weaving experiential learning into our tours but also providing tools and resources for educators to use in the classroom.

-Throughout the year, members of WorldStrides Curriculum & Academics team run fun, interactive and informative Professional Development webinars for teachers all over the country, covering an array of subject areas.
+Throughout the year, members of the WorldStrides Curriculum & Academics team run fun, interactive and informative Professional Development webinars for teachers all over the country, covering an array of subject areas.
 We’re delighted to be able to offer this program at no cost to teachers across Australia and New Zealand.
-Plus we’ll send you a certificate at the completion of the webinar so you can log the hour of professional learning towards your annual registration.
+Plus, we’ll send you a certificate at the completion of the workshop so you can log the hour of professional learning towards your annual registration.

 “The PD was great.
 Interesting, detailed and useful.
 It didn’t lag so I was fully engaged for the whole hour.”